sinsunsan/archiref_wiki/angular-directives.md

 ### Directive options

 * **scope**
-= mean customerInfo inner scope variable
+ **customerInfo: '=info'** mean customerInfo inner scope variable
 will be bound to info parent scope variable in a 2 ways data bindings.
-It mean if customerInfo is changed info is also changed
+It mean is changed in the directive customerInfo will be also changed
 ````
 scope: {
         customerInfo: '=info'